-Hunting for big brown trout can be one of the most rewarding types of fishing that exists.
+Hunting for big brown trout can be one of the most rewarding types of fishing.
 It can also be the most maddening.
 The Red Deer River basin is fed by lovely spring creeks that offer anglers chances at trophy Browns: Dogpound Creek, Stauffer Creek, Fallentimber Creek, the South Raven River, and the Little Red Deer River are some of the timid little streams where these beasts reside.

 But Beware.
 It won’t come easy.

 Some creeks, like Dogpound Creek, Stauffer Creek, and Prairie Creek, it is almost impossible to cast because of the dense brush and willows that line the banks.
 It is equally as hard to move around on the banks, for the same reasons.
 Wading is difficult because the bottom is a silty sludge that will sink forever and ruin all the fishing downstream.
 So if you like to bushwhack, these creeks are for you.
 Others, like the Little Red Deer River, and Fallentimber Creek offer you a bit more space on the banks, and are slightly easier to fish.
 For the big browns, you typically only get one or two casts before they are spooked and the 20 minutes of sloth crawling you did to get into casting position will be for not.
 Take a breath, and try not to be angry at the fish.
 It’s not their fault they have obsessive anglers trying to catch them all the time.

 Our recommendation is to approach these streams humbly.
 Do not go expecting to catch lots of fish; aim to catch 2 or 3 really nice fish.
 When you arrive at a good pool, do not start casting wildly.
 Take a seat.
 Smoke something.
 Eat a granola bar.
 Change your fly.
 Whatever you need to do to resist your urge to cast and ruin your chances.
 Watch the water and watch the bugs.
 Sometimes it may take 20 or 30 minutes.
 But eventually, a big brown trout will show himself, and, if everything goes just right, you will get a chance to catch him.